Lynx (mythology): Lynx stone

 It is claimed by Theophrastus (c.
 371 – c.
 287 BC) that the lynx's urine hardens into a precious stone with attractive properties akin to amber.
 Known as lapis lyncurius or lyngurium, the mythical lynx stone was later mentioned by Pliny the Elder and Ovid; the story was related in almost every medieval lapidary, and bestiary until it gradually disappeared from view in the 17th century.
 It was believed that the Latin name for amber, 'Lyncurium', was derived from this superstition.
 Other medieval scholars pointed out that this amber was mined extensively in Liguria, which may hint at a more plausible etymology.

 Transformation of Lyncus

-In Ovid's Metamorphoses the goddess Demeter commands Triptolemus to travel the world teaching the art of agriculture.
+In Ovid's Metamorphoses the goddess Ceres commands Triptolemus to travel the world teaching the art of agriculture.
 He arrives at the court of King Lyncus, who grows desirous of the goddess's favour, and plots to kill Triptolemus in his sleep.
-No sooner than he raises his sword, however, he is transformed into a lynx.
+No sooner does he raise his sword, however, than he is transformed into a lynx.